Aleksandar Pavić: Politician

 Pavić appeared in the third position on the We – Voice from the People electoral list in the 2023 Serbian parliamentary election and was elected when the list unexpectedly won thirteen mandates.
 He took his seat when the new assembly convened in February 2024.
 Shortly thereafter, the We movement split into two factions, with list holder Branimir Nestorović leaving to form a new group called We – Power of the People (MI–SN).
 Pavić joined Nestorović's group.

-The Serbian Progressive Party (SNS) and its allies won the 2023 election, and both of the We factions now serve in opposition.
-Pavić is the deputy leader of the MI–SN parliamentary group, the deputy chair of the assembly committee on Kosovo and Metohija, a member of the defence and internal affairs committee and the committee on the diaspora and Serbs in the region, a member of Serbia's delegation to the parliamentary assembly of the Collective Security Treaty Organization (CSTO), and a deputy member of Serbia's delegation to the South-East European Cooperation Process (SEECP) parliamentary assembly.
+The Serbian Progressive Party (SNS) and its allies won the 2023 election, and both of the We factions served in opposition.
+Pavić was initially the deputy leader of the MI–SN parliamentary group and also served as deputy chair of the assembly committee on Kosovo and Metohija, a member of the defence and internal affairs committee and the committee on the diaspora and Serbs in the region, a member of Serbia's delegation to the parliamentary assembly of the Collective Security Treaty Organization (CSTO), and a deputy member of Serbia's delegation to the South-East European Cooperation Process (SEECP) parliamentary assembly.
 He is a member of Serbia's parliamentary friendship group with Australia, New Zealand, and the Pacific Island states (the Bahamas, Fiji, Grenada, Nauru, Palau, Papua New Guinea, the Solomon Islands, Tuvalu, and Vanuatu), as well as the friendship groups with the Caribbean countries (Antigua and Barbuda, Barbados, Belize, Dominica, the Dominican Republic, Haiti, Panama, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, and Trinidad and Tobago), China, India, Mexico, and Russia.

 Pavić later appeared in the third position on the MI–SN list in the 2024 Belgrade city assembly election and was elected when the list won ten seats.
 As at the republic level, the Progressives and their allies won the election, and the We delegates serve in opposition.

+Pavić left MI–SN in March 2026.
+His departure was primarily the result of Nestorović's decision to start a political party in the Republika Srpska; Nestorović said that Pavić's support for Milorad Dodik made his continued involvement in MI–SN untenable under these circumstances.
+Pavić also accused MI–SN of wiretapping conversations during this time.
+He is no longer a member of any political party; in leaving MI–SN, he lost his committee assignments and his membership in the CSTO and SEECP delegations.